 National Oilwell Varco versus peers and industry

-What does NOV’s share price movement tell us?
+What does National Oilwell Varco’s share price movement tell us?

 National Oilwell Varco’s moving averages

-In this series, we’ll analyze National Oilwell Varco’s growth drivers, the effect of industry drivers on NOV’s growth, its balance sheet, and its dividends.
-We’ll start the discussion with a look at the management’s perspective.
+In this series, we will analyze National Oilwell Varco’s top-line and bottom-line growth, the effect of industry drivers over NOV’s growth, its balance sheet, free cash flow, dividend, and its valuation multiples.
+We will start with its management comments in the next part.